patriciamcphee/aboutme/pages/about.md

 Remote <br />
 July 2012 to January 2013

 Wrote design specifications and instructor-led training guides for enterprise planning and budgeting software.
+Also, wrote and edited UX microcopy and UI strings.

 #### Sr. Technical Writer, Contractor